 If they are lacking, feel free to reach out to admissions officers to request them.

-If you’re able to visit campus, it may well be worth arranging a visit to the career services center in advance.
+If you’re able to visit campus, it may well be worth arranging a stop to the career services center in advance.
 While you shouldn’t expect them to drop everything for a walk-in appointment, a 20-minute meeting is a great way to learn what all a college’s career center can offer.
 Additionally, if arranged through the admissions office, it is a great indicator of demonstrated interest.

-Finally, take note of what professional organizations are active on campus.
+Finally, take note of which professional organizations are active on campus.
 From business fraternities to groups interested in careers in data science or environmental engineering, these student-led organizations often have great links with industry, allowing for ample networking opportunities.

 Before Enrolling, Plan How You’ll Use the Career Office